California tribe regains island it calls center of universe

 The tribe sold art and fry bread and took in donations to buy 1.5 acres (0.6 hectares) on the eastern tip of the island for $106,000 in 2000.
 Years later, the city of Eureka gave the tribe more land.

-On Monday, the city will sign over the deed to the largest chunk — more than 200 acres in what was the historic village of Etpidolh.
+During the signing celebrated with a prayer, a traditional Native American dance and cheers from a crowd, city officials turned over over the deed to the largest chunk of land — more than 200 acres (81 hectares) in what was once the historic village of Etpidolh.
 No money was exchanged.

 "For our city, it's the right thing to do, and that's why we're doing it," said Councilwoman Kim Bergel, who was born and raised in the county.
 "Certainly, it's been far too long."